Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Connect to a VPN server.
 Select a server in the region you want to access (e.g. Mexico or the UK).

-Relaunch the Disney+ and stream.
+Relaunch Disney+ and stream.

 Android TV, Fire TV & Apple TV